-The tables in the individual Chapters for each hazard class detail the label elements (symbol, signal word, hazard statement) that have been assigned to each of the hazard categories of the GHS.
+The tables in the individual chapters for each hazard class detail the label elements (symbol, signal word, hazard statement) that have been assigned to each of the hazard categories of the GHS.
 Hazard categories reflect the harmonized classification criteria.
 A summary of the allocation of label elements is provided in Annex 1.
-There are special arrangements, which apply to the use of certain mixture concentrations in the GHS to take account of the information needs of different target audiences.
-These are further described in paragraph 1.4.10.5.4.
+Special arrangements to take into account the information needs of different target audiences are further described in 1.4.10.5.4.